LG G5 OLED TV Review

 Yes

 The LG G5 TV has an optional motion interpolation feature to help improve the appearance of motion.
 It works well with slower scenes, but there's noticeable haloing and artifacts present in faster scenes, especially if you use the settings too aggressively.
-Setting 'De-Judder' to '1' is a decent option if you want to mitigate some stutter, and it doesn't introduce obvious amounts of the soap opera effect with that setting.
+Setting 'De-Judder' to '1' is a decent option if you want to mitigate some response time stutter, and it doesn't introduce obvious amounts of the soap opera effect with that setting.

 Reflections